daljitj/bytebitefusion/content/about/index.md

 title = "About ByteBiteFusion"
 +++

-Food is not static; it's an ever-evolving palette of possibilities.
+Food is not static.
+It is an ever-evolving palette of possibilities.

 Fusion food is a celebration of culinary diversity, a shared cross cultural dialogue that bridges traditions and drives innovation.
 With the power of AI we can imagine and illustrate potential fusions across a range of dishes with regional variations.
 No singular person could have enough knowledge to invent, particularly for obscure regions, but with the power of AI we can help to broaden the horion of possibilities.
 Site was built using Hugo, Rstudio, Github and OpenAI APIs.